-Limited make-up testing as approved by OCC faculty for students who miss in-class tests because of extraordinary circumstances.
-No appointments are necessary for paper/pencil make-up tests but test takers are welcome to schedule appointments online at go.ocean.edu/test to guarantee seating on a specific date and time.
+- Limited make-up testing as approved by OCC faculty for students who miss in-class tests because of extraordinary circumstances.
+No appointments are necessary for paper/ pencil make-up tests but test takers are welcome to schedule appointments online at go.ocean.edu/test to guarantee seating on a specific date and time.
+Appointments are required for all computer-based testing.
+Test takers are responsible for scheduling their own appointments. - Accommodation testing for alternative test location and/or testing support for students who require these testing accommodations, in accordance with their Accommodation Plans as developed by Disability Services.
+Students with documented disabilities who need test accommodations should contact Disability Services at accommodations@ocean.edu at least four weeks prior to scheduling any test appointments.
+This will allow Disability Services the time necessary to create an Accommodation Plan.
+Students with accommodations are required to show their Plans to the Testing Center for each test. - Praxis Core for students preparing to be teachers.